 When faced with a patient with neutropenia it is important to answer the following questions:

 - What is the underlying cause of neutropenia?

 - What is the cause of neutropenic sepsis if present?

 Neutropenic patients can therefore be divided into three clinical groups:

 - Otherwise well patients with neutropenia.
 These patients may be known to be neutropenic previously or presenting de novo and require investigation to look for an underlying diagnosis.

-- Immunocompetent patients presenting with neutropenia and compromised, requiring urgent treatment.
+- (Previously) immunocompetent patients, now presenting with neutropenia and compromised, requiring urgent treatment.

-- Immunocompromised patients presenting with neutropenia and compromised, requiring urgent treatment.
+- (Known) immunocompromised patients presenting with neutropenia and compromised, requiring urgent treatment.

 Neutropenia is a common finding on routine FBC.
 Patients may have recurrent infections, autoimmune diseases, a previously diagnosed haematological disease or solid tumour indicating an obvious disease-related state.
 However, when the finding is unexpected, thorough consideration of possible underlying causes is the first step.